What is Inpatient Treatment?

 Long-Term Inpatient Programs

 The typical residential treatment program lasts around 30 days.
 However, some people may require longer treatments to help them stay clean and prevent a relapse.
 Long-term inpatient programs can last anywhere from 6-12 months.
-Patients undergo extensive counseling to help them regain a sense of normalcy after their program.
+Patients undergo extensive counseling to help them return to a sense of normalcy after their program is over.

 What are Recovery Housing Facilities?

-After residential treatment, some people need a safe and structured environment to help them maintain their recovery momentum.
+After residential treatment, there are people who need a safe and structured environment to help them maintain their recovery momentum.
 Often, these people have a toxic home environment or otherwise return to situations that trigger a relapse.

 Recovery housing facilities such as sober living homes provide the safe living conditions that these people need to remain clean.
 The housing duration will depend on the patient’s needs and can last anywhere from several months to more than a year.